aditya-ig10/pathetic-lang/README.md

 ```

 ## Limitations and Notes
 - **No Nested Blocks**: If-then-else statements only support single statements in `then` and `else` clauses.
-Use multiple statements within loops for complex logic.
+Use nested statements within loops for complex logic.
 - **No Array Indexing in Expressions**: Array elements can be accessed in f-strings (e.g., `{numbers[i]}`), but general array indexing in expressions is not explicitly supported.
 - **Error Handling**: Syntax errors or evaluation errors are printed to the console, and execution continues with the next statement.
 - **No Function Definitions**: The language does not support user-defined functions.